jingwu2121/astro-micro-academic/README.md

 # Astro-Micro-Academics
-Academic Astro theme is an academic version of [Astro-Micro](https://github.com/trevortylerlee/astro-micro) and [Nano](https://astro-nano-demo.vercel.app/).
+Astro Micro Academic is an academic version of [Astro-Micro](https://github.com/trevortylerlee/astro-micro) and [Nano](https://astro-nano-demo.vercel.app/).
 It is tailored for researchers.

 Micro Academics adds features like tags, and blog math support and also inherits [Pagefind](https://pagefind.app/) for search, [Giscus](https://giscus.app/) for comments, from Astro Micro.